Activate the Community Segments feature in the Apps tab!

 Please note that while clients will be asked to confirm their address to validate it with Google's API, there is another feature in Amilia that may ask them to verify their address.
 They are not the same.

 If clients are seeing a pop-up window requesting their address needs to be verified, the client cannot proceed with the online purchase until an admin checks the box in their file.
-Alternatively, the admin can disable the address verification tool in the Account>Options subtab.
+Alternatively, the admin can disable the address verification tool in the Community Segments>Settings subtab.

 5. What Clients can Expect in the Store